sighingnow/jekyll-gitbook/_pages/Digital.md

 ![DC_Lab.12.7_Credentials_and_authentication_with_OAuth_2.0_3](/assets/images/DC_Lab.12.7_Credentials_and_authentication_with_OAuth_2.0_3.png)

-## Step 2.
-Create Email Asset and Register to WebexCC
+## 2. Create Email Asset and Register to WebexCC

 #### 1. Create Email Asset

 - As an admin, login to Webex Connect UI using the provided URL https://cl1pod**\<ID\>**.imiconnect.io/ (where **\<ID\>** is your POD number).
 - Select **Assets** -> **Apps** -> **CONFIGURE NEW APP** -> **Email**.

 ![DC_Lab.12.7_Create_Email_Asset_and_Register_to_WebexCC](/assets/images/DC_Lab.12.7_Create_Email_Asset_and_Register_to_WebexCC_1.gif)